-We accept no liability or anyone to whom this document has been provided (with or without our consent).
+We accept no liability to anyone to whom this document has been provided (with or without our consent).
 Lane Clark & Peacock LLP is a limited liability partnership registered in England and Wales with registered number OC301436.
 LCP is a registered trademark in the UK (Regd.
 TM No 2315442) and in the EU (Regd.
 TM No 002935583).
 All partners are members of Lane Clark & Peacock LLP.
-A list of members' names is available for inspection at 95 Wigmore Street, London W1U 1DQ, the firm's principal place of business and registered office.
+A list of members' names is available for inspection at 95 Wigmore Street, London WIU 1DQ, the firm's principal place of business and registered office.
 The firm is regulated by the Institute and Faculty of Actuaries in respect of a range of investment business activities.
-The firm is not authorised under the Financial Services and Markets Act 2000 but we are able in certain circumstances to
+The firm is not authorised under the Financial Services and Markets Act 2000 but we are able in certain circumstances to offer a limited range of investment services to clients because we are licensed by the Institute and Faculty of Actuaries.
+We can provide these investment services if they are an incidental part of the professional services we have been engaged to provide